 - 5.1.f.
 At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
 (Core) - 5.1.g.
 The evaluations of a fellow's performance must be accessible for review by the fellow.
 (Core) - 5.1.h.
 The feedback on fellow performance, based on direct observation, should incorporate competency-based assessments.
-(Core) - 5.2.
+(Core) - 5.1.i.
+Assessment should include the quarterly review of the log of fellow experience in autopsies, external examinations, crime scene visits, and the observation and/or provision of court testimony.
+(Detail) - 5.2.
 Fellow Evaluation: Final Evaluation